-- 7.3.1 The computer identifies particular trouble codes by flashing the "check engine" light in a certain way.
-The codes are read by counting the flashes: - A: The first digit (the "tens" digit) of the code is flashed quickly, followed by a brief pause, then the second digit (or "ones") is flashed, followed by a longer pause.
-For example, (3) three quick flashes followed by a brief pause followed by a two (2) flashes indicate code 32. - B: The code will repeat itself two (2) times.
-The next code if any will be displayed in the same manner. - Note: When you access the codes from the computer a code 12 (one flash followed by two flashes) will first be displayed.
-THIS DOES NOT INDICATE A PROBLEM.
-Code 12 will be flashed 2 times, followed by the particular trouble codes, if any.
-If the computer merely flashes code 12 there are no trouble codes stored.
-Code 12 means the engine is not running.
+- 9.1.1 The computer identifies particular trouble codes by flashing the "check engine" light in a certain way.
+The codes are read by counting the flashes: - A. The first digit (the "tens" digit) of the code is flashed quickly, followed by a brief pause, and then the second digit (or "ones" digit) is flashed, followed by a longer pause.
+For example, three (3) quick flashes followed by a brief pause followed by two (2) flashes indicates code 32. - B. The code will repeat itself and then the next code, if any, will be displayed in the same manner.